Auranite-Studio/CurseOfTheAbyssReborn/README.md

 ```

 Finally, after setting your desired depth, **remember to configure the curseoftheabyss-common.toml config file** to ensure the Abyss span corresponds to the absolute value of the `min_y` you set.

+### Sanity: Descent Into Madness

+This mod adds integration with [Sanity: Descent Into Madness](https://github.com/croissantnova/SanityDescentIntoMadness), a (configurable) mod which is highly recommended to get the full experience.
+The player's sanity is affected in two ways in the Abyss.
+The Curse of the Abyss is known to permanently deform delvers both physically and mentally, especially over long periods of time.
+For the mental aspect, when spending time within the Abyss, the player accumulates `derangement`, which causes the player's max sanity to be permanently reduced until their next death.
+But permanent derangement isn't the only effect on a player's sanity.
+The strains of ascension in the deeper layers of Abyss also causes active sanity loss; yet unlike derangement, actively lost sanity can be replenished as per the usual mechanics of Sanity: Descent Into Madness.

+### Curios

+This mod adds integration with [Curios](https://github.com/TheIllusiveC4/Curios), an overall great mod which many other mods add integration for.
+In this context, its installation allows the Star Compass to be equipped as a charm, allowing the player to see the Field indicator at all times on their overlay.

+### Thirst Was Taken

+This mod adds integration with [Thirst Was Taken](https://github.com/ghen-git/Thirst-Mod), my personal favorite thirst mod.
+Strains of ascension associated with vomiting will cause exhaustion on thirst (in addition to hunger) if this mod is installed.